-Voice Call \rightarrow Call Forwarding.

-- 2. Select a call forwarding option by pressing the Up or Down key and then press the Select soft key or the OK key.
-The following options are available: - Forward Always: allows you to always forward Voice Calls and Data Calls. - Press the Select soft key, press Activate, and then enter the forwarding number. - To deactivate, follow the same steps and press the Deactivate soft key. - Busy: allows you to forward Voice Calls and Data Calls to the designated number instead of your voice mail number if you are on another phone call. - No Reply: allows you to forward Voice Calls and Data Calls to the designated number instead of your voicemail number when there is no answer on your phone.
-You can choose the time setting from 5, 10, 15, 20, 25, and 30 seconds).
+- 1. From the Voice Call menu, select Call Forwarding. - Select a call forwarding option by pressing the Up or Down key and then press the Select soft key or the key.
+The following options are available: - Forward Always: allows you to forward Voice Calls and Data Calls.
+Press the Select soft key and press the Activate and enter the forwarding number.
+To deactivate, follow the same steps and press the Deactivate soft key. - Busy: allows you to forward Voice Calls and Data Calls to the designated number instead of your voice mail number if you are on another phone call. - No Reply: allows you to forward Voice Calls and Data Calls to the designated number instead of your voicemail number when there is no answer on your phone.
+You can choose the time setting from 5, 10, 15, 20, 25, and 30 seconds). - Unreachable: calls are forwarded when you are not in an area covered by your service provider or when your phone is switched off. - Cancel All: all call forwarding options are canceled.

-- Unreachable: calls are forwarded when you are not in an area covered by your service provider or when your phone is switched off. - Cancel All: all call forwarding options are canceled. - Select the call type, Voice Calls or Data Calls, by pressing the Up or Down key, and then press the Select soft key or the OK key. - Press the Left soft key to Activate or Right soft key Deactivate to turn off call forwarding. - 5.
+- Select the call type, Voice Calls or Data Calls, by pressing the Up or Down key, and then press the Select soft key or the € key. - Using the Left or Right Navigation key select Activate.
+Select Deactivate to turn off call forwarding. - 5.
 Scroll to Forward To, enter or change the number to be called.

-To enter an international code, press and hold the 0 key until the + sign displays.
+To enter an international code, press the 0 key until the + sign displays.

-Press the OK soft key to save changes.
+6. Press the Select soft key to save changes.